HudsonReynolds2/ID-Finder/README.md

 ### Running the Server
 To run the server, go to the PowerShell that was opened and type in `ipconfig` and record your IPv4 address.
 This will be your server URL.
-Make sure to update this in your [Settings.java](https://github.com/HudsonReynolds2/ID-Finder/blob/master/app/src/main/java/com/example/idfinder/Settings.java)located inside app->main->java->com->example->idfinder->Settings.java in the main branch.
+Make sure to update this in your [Settings.java](https://github.com/HudsonReynolds2/ID-Finder/blob/master/app/src/main/java/com/example/idfinder/Settings.java) located inside app->main->java->com->example->idfinder->Settings.java in the main branch.
 Then to run it, just type in `node server.js`; to stop the server, use **CTRL + C** (Windows) or **COMMAND+C** (Mac).